NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

 }
 ```

 In order for `lookup` to be able to take a class definition as an argument, there will need to be an alternative way to _lookup_ instances of services by the class.
-Though, when a class is used for lookup, if there is no existing registration found, lookup _will register the class and instantiate it for you_.
+And as a convenience, when a class is used for lookup, if there is no existing registration found, lookup _will register the class and instantiate it for you_.

 Consider: